JasonBock/Rocks/docs/notes/212 - Rocks Engine v3.md

 Remove all the .ConfigureAwait(false), and disable that in the projects.
 No need for it.

+It may be worth having a dictionary of models when I'm building a MockTypeModel.
+That way, I'm not calculating a TypeReferenceModel for every string or int I run into.
+I mention this in Episode 464 (around the 3:00 mark)

+Write a test that sees if multiple documents are created if there are more than one Rock.Create<IType>() in play.

 DONE - Problems:
 * DONE - Need to ensure all tests are using the V3 versions for generation (this is what uncovered the next two errors I believe)
 * DONE - In MockMethodValueBuilderV3 for makes, I'm doing "method.ReturnType as INamedTypeSymbol", but that's completely wrong